pg-format/pgraphs/README.md

 102,person;student,Bob,Japan
 ~~~

-Repeated labels and property values are separated by semicolon so
+Repeated labels and property values are separated by semicolon so this
-this character is automactially stripped from labels and property
+character is automactially stripped from labels and property values.
-values.
-Configuration of this character is not supported yet.
+Configuration of this character to some other value is not supported yet.

-[Imported into a Neo4J database](#neo4j) and exported again (with output format
+[Imported into a Neo4J database](#neo4j) and exported again is serialized as
-`neo4j`) is serialized as following in PG.
-Thus conversion of property graphs
+following in PG.
+Thus conversion of property graphs between PG and Neo4J or
-between PG and Neo4J or Neptune should be round-trip apart from identifiers,
+Neptune should be round-trip apart from identifiers, undirected edges,
-undirected edges, and support of additional data types:
+semicolon, and support of additional data types:

 ~~~
 1 :person country:"United States" name:Alice name:Carol